 Question 1: What kind of pigmentation do I have?

-Below is a simplified schema of three types of pigmentation most commonly encountered.
-They can be roughly differentiated by top to deep skin layer, which guides treatment.
+Below is a simplified diagram of the three types of pigmentation most commonly encountered.
+They can be roughly differentiated by top, mid, and deep skin layer, which guides treatment.

 Question 2: How did I get them?

 - Sunspots occur with sun exposure and age.

 - PIH is caused by past treatments involving the unsupervised use of bleaching cream, inadequate UV protection after chemical peels and laser treatments, or simply acne scarring.

 - Melasma may occur due to genetics or a drastic change in hormonal levels such as during pregnancy, pre-menopause, or the use of hormonal contraceptives.

 Sunlight greatly increases the formation of hyperpigmentation.
 In addition to avoiding sun exposure, “Suppression Therapy” – the daily use of cosmeceuticals that suppress the activation of melanocytes in sunlight – is highly effective in combating the symptoms of hyperpigmentation.

 Factors that stimulate hyperpigmentation:

 - Dryness and Inflammation